 Whenever I am in Thailand, I average around two massages a week (Don’t judge me).

 You can go right from the beaches or venture to more remote locations on a snorkeling tour.
 Ao Nang snorkeling is another great option when picking a Thailand Tour.

-Getting a bamboo tattoo from a Thai monk is one of the most memorable moments of my travel career.
+Getting a bamboo tattoo from a monk is one of the most memorable moments of my travel career.

 It is much more than a tattoo it is an experience that stays with you.
 I arranged my Sak Yant through Where Sidewalks End.

 Koh Lipe is getting more and more popular, but still less touristy than many other major islands.

 Koh Lipe is a perfect spot to chill on pristine beaches, relax in a hammock, and soak in the beauty of Thailand.